Last Updated: Sep 19 2013

-The GeForce GTX 650 Ti Boost is the latest mid-range graphics card from NVIDIA that offers some great performance at the most common 1920x1080 resolution of LCD monitors.
+The GeForce GTX 650 Ti is a mid-range graphics card from NVIDIA that offers some great performance at the most common 1920x1080 resolution of LCD monitors.
 The eVGA brand also has the nice perk of its Step-Up program in case you want a better card within 90 days of purchase.

-- Hard Drive - Seagate Barracuda 1TB SATA
+- Hard Drive - Western Digital Blue 1TB SATA

+While many people buy their PC games through digital download services, it is still necessary to have a DVD drive for installing the operating system.
 This low cost DVD burner supports all of the current DVD media standards and has 24x speeds for DVD+/-R media.
-Blu-ray would be nice but it still has not dropped in price enough yet.

 - Keyboard and Mouse - Logitech MK120 USB Keyboard and Mouse